 Sample green pumpkin oil at the Farmers Market

-On Sunday and Monday morning, the square at Lendplatz is filled with local producers selling fruit, vegetables, flowers and herbs.
+A few days a week, the square at Lendplatz is filled with local producers selling fruit, vegetables, flowers and herbs.
 Take in the aromas as you tour the market, and be sure to try a local speciality – green pumpkin seed oil.

 Dine like a king or queen at Aiola Im Schloss